 Make sure to have good support available during your work hours and a good relationship with your ERP reseller because they will be present as long as your ERP is in your company.

-Eighth criterion on the ERP selection checklist: your network or a cloud?
+8. Criteria to choose an ERP software: your network or a cloud?

 Obviously, with the advent of cloud ERP, where your ERP is hosted on the cloud, it’s important to ask yourself about the needs of your enterprise in order to know how to choose an ERP.